-When using that profile, the Oracle Identity Federation server will prepare the action URL, the providerID referencing the remote server, and the list of hidden fields to send to the remove server.
-It will then hand over this data to the \$DOMAIN HOME/servers/\$SERVER

-NAME/stage/OIF/11.1.1.1.0/OIF/web.war/postprofile.jsp page that will use the information to build the HTML page to be presented to the browser.
+When using that profile, the Oracle Identity Federation server prepares the action URL, the providerID referencing the remote server, and the list of hidden fields to send to the remove server.
+It then hands over this data to the postprofile.jsp page (contained in the web.war of the \$ORACLE\IDM\ HOME/fed/install/oif.ear file) that will use the information to build the HTML page to be presented to the browser.

-It is possible for you to customize that page to:
+You can customize that page to: